soaxelbrooke/phrase/README.md

 ## Labels

 Labels are used to learn significant single tokens and to aid in scoring significant phrases.
 While `phrase` can be used without providing labels, providing them allows it to learn more nuanced phrases, like used by a specific community or when describing a specific product.
+Labels are generally provided in the `labels` column of the input CSV, or with the `--label` command line argument.

 Providing labels for your data causes `phrase` to count them into separate bags per label, and during export allows it to calculate an extra significance score based on label (instead of just co-occurance).
 This means that a phrase that is unique to that label is much more likely to be picked up than if it was being overshadowed in unlabeled data.

 An example of a good label would be app category, as apps in each category are related, and customer reviews talk about similar subjects.
+An example of a bad label would be user ID, since it would be very high cardinality, cause very bad performance, and likely wouldn't learn useful phrases or terms due to data sparsity per user.

 ## Performance

 It's fast.

+It takes ~1 second to count 1 to 5-grams for 10,000 reviews, and ~1.2 seconds to export.
 Performance is primarily based on n-gram size, the number of labels, and vocab size.
-For example, labeling on iOS app category (23 labels) using default parameters on an Ubuntu Intel i7:
+For example, labeling on iOS app category (23 labels) using default parameters on an Intel Core i7-7820HQ (Ubuntu):

 |Task|Tokens per Second per Thread|
 |----|--------------------------|